sin3142/cs442-project/README.md

 - Patient Chan is hospitalised at MEH for a week.
 - Nurse Tay is a nurse at MEH.
-- Nurse Tay needs to access Patient Chan's allergies and vaccinations to administer the correct medication.
+- Nurse Tay needs to access Patient Chan's drug allergies to administer the correct medication.
-- Patient Chan's allergies and vaccinations are encrypted with the following policy:
+- Patient Chan's drug allergies are encrypted with the following policy:
     `'rid@MEH=001' or 'pid@MEH=001' or 'qual@MOH=doctor' or 'qual@MOH=nurse' and 'clr@MEH=low'`.
 - Nurse Tay authenticates her ownership of the attributes `qual@MOH=nurse` to MOH and receives decryption key for the attribute.
 - Nurse Tay authenticates her ownership of the attributes `clr@MEH=low` to MEH and receives decryption key for the attribute.
-- Nurse Tay is able to decrypt the allergies and vaccinations, and uses them to administer the correct medication to Patient Chan.
+- Nurse Tay is able to decrypt the drug allergies, and uses them to administer the correct medication to Patient Chan.

 #### Scenario 3: Insurance